 If she sticks to her end of the bargain, reward her accordingly.
 For example, from today, your tween is responsible for making her own bed.
 If she does, she can play with her neighbours after school.
 By doing this, your kid is learning to earn her privileges.

 While on the subject of rewards, don’t be too quick to succumb to your child’s demands.
-Rewarding good behaviour is great way to parent positively when disciplining your 7-year-old, but that doesn’t mean it has to be on her terms.
+Rewarding good behaviour is great way to parent positively when disciplining your primary school child, but that doesn’t mean it has to be on her terms.
 In fact, it’s better to find a compromise, so she knows you’re still in charge.